sambarza/cc-vscode-debugpy/README.md

 # Vcc-Vscode-Debugpy
-Do you want to debug you Cheshare Cat plugin with vscode?
+Do you want to debug your Cheshare Cat plugin with vscode?

 Install this plugin, rebuild the container, restart the containers and try to ask the Cat to help you on debugging you plugin...